-In order to run such software using Cygwin, that software must be compiled from its sources.
-Cygwin provides all of the components needed to do this in most cases; most POSIX-compliant software, including X11 applications, can easily be ported to MS-Windows using Cygwin.
+Moreover, to run such software using Cygwin, it must be compiled from its sources.
+Cygwin provides all the components needed to do this in most cases.
+Nonetheless, using Cygwin, most POSIX-compliant software, including X11 applications, can easily be ported to MS Windows.

 $ cygcheck -c cygwin $ uname –r

-1. Using the “cygcheck -c Cygwin” command finds the version of the check the version of the cygwin package
+1. Similarly, Using the “cygcheck -c Cygwin” command, finds the version of the check of the Cygwin package